informatik-mannheim/MSP17-bilderrahmen-ionicapp/README.md

-# MSP17-bilderrahmen-ionic
+# MSP17-bilderrahmen-ionicapp

 ## General
+This repository is part of the ['Ich-Zeig-Dir-Was'-Bilderrahmen project](https://github.com/informatik-mannheim/bilderrahmen-msp17).
 The bilderrahmen-ionic application is built with the open source framework [ionic](http://ionicframework.com/) to provide a cross-platform application.

 To communicate with the synchronization server [STOMP.js](https://github.com/jmesnil/stomp-websocket) and [SockJS](https://github.com/sockjs/sockjs-client) are used.